flacerdk/smoke-signal/README.md

 requirements.txt`.
 If you have npm, you can install the JavaScript dependencies with `npm install`.

+Create a configuration file in `instance/config.py`.
+At the moment no special configuration is necessary, so you can just do `mkdir instance && cp config.py instance/`.

 You can run the `opml_import.py` script on an OPML file to import a list of feeds.
 There's a sample at `sample.opml`.